jakewahl/spawar_internship.github.io/README.md

 *DAY 15 (7/16)*:
 - Solved Project Euler number 11 using brute force in python.
-- Played around with different values and functions in the least squares approximation code and though this was cool:
+- Played around with different values and functions in the least squares approximation code and thought this was cool:
 ![pic](https://github.com/jakewahl/spawar_internship.github.io/blob/master/leastsquares/linalg/sin(x)leastsquares.png)
 - Reviewed linear algebra with Scott.
 - Went to Scott's presentation in A33.